anjrlai/Crawler/README.md

 # Crawler
+  [prototype]
-  [prototype] using apache httpclient and jsoup to parse webcontent.
+    Using apache httpclient and jsoup to crawl internet. such as ptt.cc & mobile01.com

 #Libraries